Superconductor Breakthrough Buzz Spurs China, Korea Tech Rally

 “If true, the discovery would be one of the biggest ever in condensed matter physics and could usher in all sorts of technological marvels,” a July 27 report in Science said.
 But the Korean team’s papers are “short on detail and have left many physicists skeptical,” the report added.

-Investors continue to pile in despite the doubts.
-Outside of Asia, unprofitable American Superconductor Corp. surged by a record 60% Tuesday on volume more than 43 times its daily average.
+Investors continue to pile in despite doubts on the technology and the boost it may provide for various companies.
+Outside of Asia, unprofitable American Superconductor Corp. surged by a record 60% Tuesday on volume more than 43 times its daily average, though it seems to have no link to the Korean research.

+Japanese cable makers including Sumitomo Electric Industries Ltd. have “spiked” recently on longer term expectations for their efforts in superconductor-related products, Atsushi Yamaguchi, an analyst at SMBC Nikko Securities Inc. wrote in a report.
+“That said, we have heard no talk of developing LK-99, the current hot topic in the market,” he added.

 --With assistance from Jeremy R. Cooke.